bjourne/c-examples/README.md

     ./waf configure build

-Windows, Linux and OS X are supported.
+Windows, Linux and OS X is supported.